 - Raise funds for stomach cancer research

-- Encourage people and interested groups and organizations to observe and support Stomach Cancer Awareness Month through appropriate programs and activities to promote public awareness of, and potential treatments for, stomach cancer
+- Encourage people and interested groups and organizations to observe and support Stomach Cancer Awareness Month through appropriate programs and activities to promote public awareness of and potential stomach cancer treatments.

 - Empower everyone by uniting the caring power of people worldwide affected by stomach cancer

-Supporters hope that greater awareness and knowledge will lead to earlier detection of stomach cancer, which is directly associated with higher long-term survival rates, and that money raised for stomach cancer research will result in better detection, treatments, improved survival rates, and ultimately a cure for this deadly disease.
+Supporters hope that greater awareness and knowledge will lead to earlier detection of stomach cancer, directly associated with higher long-term survival rates.
+Money raised for stomach cancer research will result in better detection, treatments, improved survival rates, and, ultimately, a cure for this deadly disease.

 Awareness Month Participation

-- Put a face to the disease by sharing personal stories through local, national and international media
+- Put a face to the disease by sharing personal stories with local, national, and international media outlets.

-- Engaging on our Facebook pages and other social media
+- Engage on our Facebook pages and other social media

 - Share stomach cancer awareness and support badges on your social media profiles